 Steve McLaughlin is a University of Arizona Professor Emeritus, past president of the Bristlecone Chapter of the California Native Plant Society, and former board member of the Friends of the Inyo.
 He is an enthusiastic birder and an experienced botanist with extensive knowledge of the taxonomy, life histories, evolution, and ecological adaptations of plants throughout the western United States.

-Caelen McQuilkin At 15 years old, I have lived in the Mono Basin all my life, exploring and learning about my fascinating home by hiking, backpacking, and skiing.
-Growing up among real examples of world-relevant science, I have always asked many questions about our environment.
-In the past couple of years, I have become especially intrigued by how our changing climate is affecting the Mono Basin.
+Caelen McQuilkin has lived in the Mono Basin for all of her fifteen years, exploring and learning about her fascinating home by hiking, backpacking, and skiing.
+Growing up among real examples of world-relevant science, she has always asked many questions about the environment.
+In the past couple of years, she has become especially intrigued by how our changing climate is affecting the Mono Basin.

 Geoff McQuilkin is the Executive Director of the Mono Lake Committee.
 Geoff's goals are ensuring Mono Lake's continuing protection, restoring Mono Lake's tributary streams, developing a permanent education program, and continuing that the strong tradition of scientific research at Mono Lake.
 Geoff has worked for the Committee since 1992, and he's happy to live close to the lake with his wife Sarah and their daughters Caelen, Ellery, and Cassia.